shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 ---
-title : Microsoft Invest - Pass in User Data Offline description : Learn to make data accessible, that lives in your ad server or data warehouse today, to your ad campaigns.
+title: Microsoft Invest - Pass in User Data Offline
+description: Learn to make data accessible, that lives in your ad server or data warehouse today, to your ad campaigns. ms.date: 10/28/2023
 ---